Threshold for Blowup and Stability for Nonlinear Schr\"odinger Equation with Rotation: Introduction

-This result is part (b) in Theorem \ref{t:orb-stab-Zc}, which suggests that the ``minimal mass'' for the blowup is the same threshold for orbital stability problem under the condition $|\Om|<\ga$.
+This result is a special case of part (b) in Theorem \ref{t:orb-stab-Zc}, which suggests that the ``minimal mass'' for the blowup is the same threshold for orbital stability problem under the condition $|\Om|<\ga$.
 When $p=1+4/n$, the energy functional $E_{\Om,\ga}(u)$ for (\ref{e:nls-H-rot}) is unbounded from below on the mass level set $S_{c_0}$ with $ c_0=\norm{Q}_2$, thus, an absolute minimum of the energy does not exist on $S_{c_0}$, see \cite{GuoLY19,GuoSeir14}.
 This also indicates the existence of the threshold we have obtained in Theorem \ref{t:gwp-blowup-Om} and Theorem \ref{t:stabi-masscr3}.
-Concerning mass-subcritical case $p<1+4/n$, the orbital stability was proven in \cite{CazE88, EL89} if $|\Om|=\ga$, and recently in \cite{ANenS18} if $|\Om|<\ga$, $n=2, 3$.
+Concerning the case $p<1+4/n$, the orbital stability was proven in \cite{CazE88,EL89} if $|\Om|=\ga$, and recently in \cite{ANenS18} if $|\Om|<\ga$, $n=2, 3$.

+Our method allows us to prove the mass-critical case by applying the diamagnetic inequality (\ref{deU<grad-iAu}) along with the $\Sigma$-norm equivalence (\ref{(3.7)}), which are the main novel technical ingredients in the proof.
+Moreover, using these techniques and the construction method in \cite{HiStu04} we show the existence of stable ground states in Theorem \ref{th:grstQ-masscri} and Theorem \ref{t:orb-stab-Zc} for RNLS (\ref{e:nls-G-Omga}) with a general class of nonlinearities that include combined inhomogeneous power terms.
 The frequency condition $|\Om|\le \ga$ is critical to guarantee stability.
 Physically, if the angular velocity of rotation exceeds the trapping frequency, that is, $ |\Om|>\ga$, then $V$ cannot provide the necessary centripetal force (that counteract the centrifugal force caused by the rotation), and the gas may fly apart.
 The counterexample we show in Section \ref{s:orb-stab-u} agrees with physics observation.
 For attractive particle interactions, it may lead to centrifugal forces destabilizing all rotating states.